jpinto0630/MechaCar_Statistical_Analysis/README.md

 SS 2

--The design specification is met for all lots in total, as seen in the screenshot above the variance does not exceed 100.
+- The design specification is met for all lots in total, as seen in the screenshot above the variance does not exceed 100.

 SS 3

--The desing specification is not met for all 3 lots individually.
+- The desing specification is not met for all 3 lots individually.
 As demonstrated in the screenshot above, lot 3 has a variance greater than what is specified in the design specifications.

 ## T-Tests on Suspension Coils